 Jacob Lawrence (1917-2000): African America.
 Painter.
 Jacob Lawrence was one of Americais leading modern figurative painters whose work chronicled the African American experience.
 His best-known work is The Migration of the American Negro, depicting the mass Migration of Southern Black to the North in search of work following World War I.

-Independence Day: Argentina.
-This day commemorates Argentinais declaration of independence from Spain in 1816.
+Independence Day: Chile.
+This holiday commemorates Chileis gaining independence from Spain in 1818.